DarlanJurak/Intelligent-Mobile-Robotics---2018/ROS/Turtlebot/Turtlebot_control_from_keyboard_8_easy_steps.md

-# Control real Turtlebot from keyboard
+# Controlling real Turtlebot from keyboard

 ## Dependencies:
 1. ROS's Turtlebot library already installed.
 If it is not, try: